ketzhang/BIS15W2024_kzhang/midterm1/midterm1.md

 Problem 3.
 (3 points) Which parks/ reserves are represented in the data?
 Don't just use the abstract, pull this information from the data.

-**DENA, GNTP, VNP, YNP, YUCH are the park that were represented in the data.**
+**DENA, GNTP, VNP, YNP, YUCH are the parks that were represented in the data.**

 ```r
 tabyl(wolves$park)